clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 [2,]    0  1.000000e+00
 ```

-Note the floating point imprecision!
+Note the floating point imprecision: The off-diagonals are *very close to zero* rather than actually zero!

 Diagonal Matrices
 ====================================================================================